-First, start a Create project or open an existing project.
-Then:
+First, create a new video or open an existing one.

 NOTE: if you click the button and nothing happens, try clicking away to another menu (e.g. the Text menu), then going back to the Add Media menu and trying again.

 A prompt should pop up (usually in the top left corner of the window) asking if you want to let "app.clipchamp.com" use your microphone and camera.
 Click Allow.

 NOTE: This is necessary for you to be able to record a video.
 We don't have access to any recordings you make (they stay on your computer unless you choose to save them in the cloud).